Archive for the ‘cup of excellence’ Category

 Malacara Lote “B”

 The first sniff of these beans say “nuts and toffee.”
 Once brewed, there is a floral, sweet, tropical fruit aroma that continues into the cup.
 The complexity of flavors flawlessly moves from one note to another, with the most prominent being strawberry.
-This progresses to an orange citrusy combined with pineapple and passion fruit.
+This progresses to an orange citrusy acidity combined with pineapple and passion fruit.
 There is a brightness that is present throughout which is nicely balanced with a creamy mouthfeel.
 Most striking is the flavor transformation from hot to cold.
 The cup cools into rounder tones including caramel and milk chocolate.
-Very distinct toffee/caramelized sugar .
+Very distinct toffee/caramelized sugar finish.
 This is an exceptional coffee.

 Top Jury Descriptions: citrus aroma (9), very clean and sweet (15), floral (12), tropical fruit (11), strawberry (10), sugar cane (7), peach (7), berry (7), chocolate (6), caramel (5), creamy (10), delicate (8), complex (12)